 Either click the 'Book Now' button above and fill in your details, or simply contact us and let us know which tour you're keen to join us on, and we'll send you a deposit invoice to secure your spot, along with the tour information booklet and our Booking Terms and Conditions.

-Over the next two days we'll visit the world-famous Sossusvlei, Deadvlei and the Sesriem Canyon.
+Over the next two days we’ll visit the world-famous Sossusvlei, Deadvlei and the red dunes.
 The Sossusvlei is an enormous clay pan, flanked by the famous sand dunes that flush red in the early morning.
 Close to the Sossusvlei pan is Dead Vlei, another famous pan where water once flowed but now all that remains are the skeletons of trees reaching dramatically up from the cracked earth.
-The spectacular, 3km long Sesrlem Canyon is the result of millions of years of water flow carving its way through the earth like a mini Grand Canyon.
-Views from the top are breathtaking while short walks through the canyon reveal distinct geographical layers.
-On our landscape travels we'll also come across wildlife potentially including springbok, gemsbok, oryx, ostrich, spotted and brown hyena, bat-eared fox and aardwolf.
+On our landscape travels we’ll also come across wildlife potentially including springbok, oryx, ostrich, hyena, bateared fox and aardwolf.
 For keen birders, this sandy expanse is also the only place on Earth where you can find the rare duen lark.

 One of our two mornings here we’ll also take you up for an incredible birds-eye view over this unique and ancient Namib Desert landscape in a hot air balloon!
 An unforgettable and beautiful experience, a 1hr sunrise balloon flight over Sossusvlei is the ultimate treat, complete with a Champagne breakfast waiting for us when we land!

 Mid-morning we’ll fly North across amazingly diverse landscapes right up to

 Kaokoveld, a dry, mountainous and relatively undeveloped region of Namibia.